javekk/VIRTUAL-SYNCHRONY/README.md

 In this project, it is implemented a simple peer-to-peer group communication service providing the **virtual synchrony** guarantees.

-The project is implemented in Akka with the group members being Akka actors that send multicast messages to each other.
-The system allows adding new participants to the group as well as tolerate silent crashes of some existing participants at any time.
+The project is implemented in Akka, with the group members being Akka actors that send multicast messages to each other.
+The system allows adding new participants to the group as well as tolerates silent crashes of some existing participants at any time.

 ## System Properties